 Terms used in this article

-Space: A Space partitions a Catalog to enable multiple product teams to manage Products and APIs independently in a single Catalog.
-A Space behaves like a sub-catalog, but the Products and APIs in all Spaces in a given Catalog are published to the same developer portal.
+Space: A partition within a Catalog that enables multiple product teams to manage Products and APIs independently in a single Catalog.
+A Space behaves like a sub-catalog, except that Products and APIs in all Spaces in a given Catalog are published to the same Developer Portal.

 Prerequisites